Materials Science, Engineering, and Commercialization (Ph.D.)

 Program Details

-Current MSEC students are recognized with scholarships and fellowships and in research and entrepreneurial competitions.
-Graduates have been very successful in pursuing industrial positions and in building their own companies.
+Current M.S.E.C. students are recognized with scholarships and fellowships and in research and entrepreneurial competitions.
+Graduates have been very successful in pursuing industrial positions and building their own companies.

 Program Mission

-The materials science, engineering, and commercialization Ph.D. program at Texas State is an integrated effort leveraging opportunities in the university’s biology, chemistry and biochemistry, physics, engineering, engineering technology, and business school programs.
+The Ph.D. in Materials Science, Engineering, and Commercialization program at Texas State is an integrated effort leveraging opportunities in the university’s biology, chemistry and biochemistry, physics, engineering, engineering technology, and business school programs.

 Career Options

-While some MSEC graduates have continued to post-doctoral fellowships in academia, most graduates predominantly move to private sector science and technology positions.
+While some M.S.E.C. graduates have continued to post-doctoral fellowships and have found faculty positions in academia, most graduates obtain private sector science and technology positions.
 Several have started their own businesses based on technology they developed while studying at Texas State.

 Program Faculty

-Students in the MSEC program study with nationally funded and internationally known researchers utilizing unique state-of-the-art facilities.
-Many faculty members have been managers at large or small technology companies or in defense laboratories, and most have industrial and commercialization experience.
-Students will learn from those who have been successful at technical innovation — practitioners of the art of technology development and commercialization.
+Students in the M.S.E.C. program study with nationally funded and internationally known researchers utilizing unique state-of-the-art facilities.
+Many faculty members have industrial and commercialization experience, including management roles at large or small technology companies or defense laboratories.
+Students will learn from those who have been successful at technical innovation - practitioners of the art of technology development and commercialization.

 Apply Now Already know that Texas State is right for you?